-Attributes: Appropriate for First-Year, Humanities 242 Jerusalem, Layer by Layer This course will examine the centrality of Jerusalem in the evolution of Judaism, Christianity, and Islam.
-The development and interaction of these religions will be situated within the sweep of the city's history, from the period of the ancient Israelite monarchy to the present.
-Through the study of monumental structures, archaeological remains, and textual records, Jerusalem's story will be uncovered layer by layer, with special attention given to the social and political dynamics which have shaped its monotheistic communities through the centuries.
-Attributes: Global Diversity, Humanities, Religion - Western Traditions 243 Dead Sea Scrolls The discovery of a cache of ancient scrolls in 1947 in caves near the Dead Sea led to a revolution in the study of Second Temple Judaism and Christian origins.
+Attributes: Humanities, INST Middle East/N Africa Crse, Judaic Studies Elective, Middle East Humanities 240 Women, Gender and Judaism This course examines issues of gender in Jewish religion and culture.
+Starting with the representation of women in the Bible and other classical Jewish texts, we study the highly differentiated gender roles maintained by traditional Jewish culture, and examine the role American feminism has played in challenging those traditional roles.
+We will also study gender issues in contemporary Israeli society, such as the politics of marriage and divorce, public prayer and gender in the military.
+Some knowledge of Judaism and Jewish history is helpful, but not required as a prerequisite for this course.
+This course is cross-listed as JDST 240.
+Attributes: AMST Struct & Instit Elective, Appropriate for First-Year, Humanities, Judaic Studies Elective, WGSS Intersect/Instit/Power 243 Dead Sea Scrolls The discovery of a cache of ancient scrolls in 1947 in caves near the Dead Sea led to a revolution in the study of Second Temple Judaism and Christian origins.
 This course will focus on these texts, situating them in the context of the history of Judaism from the Hellenistic period through the first century C.E.
 What do they reveal about beliefs and institutions of the Essenes, the enigmatic community which produced them?
 What was life like at Qumran, the Essene community's center?
 How did the sect start, how did it differ from mainstream Judaism, and what was its vision of the future?
 What possible connections existed between the Essene community and the emergence of Christianity?
 How have the Dead Sea scrolls contributed to the study of the Hebrew Bible and the New Testament?
 This course is cross-listed as JDST 243.